Is Oatmeal Good For Weight Loss?

 Moreover, oats pack many vitamins and minerals such as thiamin, folate, manganese, phosphorus, magnesium, iron, and zinc.

-The number of calories a bowl of oatmeal provides depends on how you prepare and serve it.
+The number of calories a bowl of oatmeal provides depends on how you prepare and serve it (these light oatmeal cookies for example are all low calorie).
 But we can say that a healthy filling oatmeal bowl that would fit your weight loss program should be around 300-350 kcal.

 Is oatmeal healthy?